TarlSS/PokerHands/README.md

 optimized performance.
 It is possible to create highly optimized card readers with tricks like bit registers/etc, but since modern devices are so fast I have erred on the side of maintainability.
-Additionally, for an interview exercise I believe it is better to show off code and design
+Additionally, for an interview exercise I believe it is better to show off code and design.

 Project Layout: The code for the poker hands is in the "PokerHands" project, and the test code is in "PokerHandsTests" which references PokerHands.